 Paul Neubauer

 Violist Paul Neubauer, described by The New York Times as a “master musician,” became the youngest principal violist of the New York Philharmonic at age 21.
-A two-time GRAMMY® nominee, he has performed as a soloist with more than 100 orchestras, including the New York, Los Angeles, and Helsinki Philharmonics, and the Mariinsky Orchestra.
+A two-time GRAMMY® nominee, he has performed as a soloist with more than 100 orchestras, including the New York, and Los Angeles Philharmonics, Chicago, St. Louis, Dallas, and San Francisco Symphonies and the English Chamber Orchestra.
 Neubauer is a prolific champion of new music, having premiered concertos by composers such as Krzysztof Penderecki, Joan Tower, and Aaron Jay Kernis.
 In the summer of 2026, he will premiere a new concerto by Ellen Taaffe Zwilich.
 His 2025 discography includes all-Bartók and Shostakovich albums for First Hand Records.
-Beyond his solo career, he is a frequent performer with the Chamber Music Society of Lincoln Center and a member of the trio SPA.
-Neubauer serves as the artistic director of the Mostly Music series and is on the faculty of The Juilliard School and Mannes College.
-His media features include CBS Sunday Morning and A Prairie Home Companion.
+Neubauer is a frequent performer with the Chamber Music Society of Lincoln Center and a member of the trio SPA.
+He serves as the artistic director of the Mostly Music series and is on the faculty of The Juilliard School and Mannes College.
+Neubauer has been featured on CBS Sunday Morning, A Prairie Home Companion, and in Strad, Strings, and People magazines.